-But college is much more than taking courses and earning degrees, diplomas or certificates.
+But college is so much more than taking courses and earning degrees or certificates.
 At Middlesex Community College, we know that it is the experience of college that makes the difference.
 That is why we work so hard to encourage our students to be fully engaged.
 We want you to form meaningful, lasting relationships with our faculty and students.
 And we want you to acquire the knowledge and skills you will need to make the most of all the opportunities that lie ahead for you.

-Our courses are academically challenging, and offered in a variety of formats, from lecture to discussion, seminar to laboratory, from field-based to online.
-Our curriculum is constantly being updated and improved, linking it to upper division disciplines at four-year schools as well as ensuring that it meets the expectations of employers.
+Our courses are academically challenging and offered in a variety of formats, from lecture to discussion, seminar to laboratory, from field-based to online.
+Our transfer curriculum is constantly being updated and improved, linking it to upper division programs at bachelor degree granting colleges and universities.
+Every one of our occupational programs has an advisory board made up of employers in the field, ensuring that our programs are the right preparation for a successful career.